fabiana2611/fabiana2611.github.io/_posts/rascunho/2022-10-01-greenit-and-patterns.md

 <p style="text-align: justify;">A second alternative or complementary is the <a href="https://developer.apple.com/library/archive/documentation/DeviceDrivers/Conceptual/IOKitFundamentals/TheRegistry/TheRegistry.html">ioreg</a> (I/O Registry).
 This <a hreh="https://www.rdegges.com/2022/how-to-calculate-the-energy-consumption-of-a-mac/">post</a> has a good discussion about how to measure the energy consumption using ioreg in MAC.</p>

-<p style="text-align: justify;">The commands are calls from the application.
-However, it's using a <a href="//https://github.com/rogerbf/ioreg">lib of ioreg</a>.
-It's necessary install it.</p>
+<p style="text-align: justify;">In my test using that repository I tested use ioreg and top calling command line by app. installed a <a href="//https://github.com/rogerbf/ioreg">lib of ioreg</a> to facilitate my work.</p>

 <pre>
 $npm install ioreg